LibrePass/LibrePass-Docs/docs/api/auth.md

 ***For login grant type:***

 - `email`: The user's email address.
-- `sharedKey`: The shared key (x25519 shared key) exchanged beetween the user and the server.
-More information about shared key you can read [here](../crypto/cryptography.md#user-authentication).
+- `sharedKey`: The shared key (x25519 shared key) exchanged between the user and the server.
+More information about a shared key you can read [here](../crypto/cryptography.md#user-authentication).

 ***For 2fa grant type:***
 - `apiKey`: The API key from "login" grant type.
-This key will be verified after successfully 2fa code verification.
+This key will be verified after successful 2fa code verification.
 - `code`: The current one-time password.

 **Response:** Returns a standard response indicating the success or failure of the OAuth authentication process.